harel-coffee/svMIL-auto/README.md

 Within the output folder, a number of files are created that may be relevant to the user.

-linkedSVGenePairs
+linkedSVGenePairs<br/>
-	- nonCoding_geneSVPairs.txt (List of all SV-gene pairs and which regulatory elements/features are disrupted)
+	- nonCoding_geneSVPairs.txt (List of all SV-gene pairs and which regulatory elements/features are disrupted)<br/>
-	- nonCoding_geneSVPairs.txt_pathogenicPairsFeatures.txt & nonCoding_geneSVPairs.txt_nonPathogenicPairsFeatures.txt (SV-gene pairs split into pathogenic and non-pathogenic based on z-score)
+	- nonCoding_geneSVPairs.txt_pathogenicPairsFeatures.txt & nonCoding_geneSVPairs.txt_nonPathogenicPairsFeatures.txt (SV-gene pairs split into pathogenic and non-pathogenic based on z-score)<br/>
-	- bags.pkl & normalizedBags.pkl (bags made by svMIL)
+	- bags.pkl & normalizedBags.pkl (bags made by svMIL)<br/>
-tadDisruptionsZScores
+tadDisruptionsZScores<br/>
 	- zScores.txt (For each gene in each patient, the z-score from patients with TAD disruptions to patients without TAD disruptions.
-Only contains pairs WITHOUT coding mutations) multipleInstanceLearning
+Only contains pairs WITHOUT coding mutations)<br/>
+multipleInstanceLearning<br/>
-	- leaveOnePatientOutCV
+	- leaveOnePatientOutCV<br/>
-		- leaveOnePatientOutCV_SVType.txt (SV-gene pair, true label, predicted label) rocCurves
+		- leaveOnePatientOutCV_SVType.txt (SV-gene pair, true label, predicted label)<br/>
+rocCurves<br/>
-	- Output ROC and PR curves from the leave-one-patient-out CV run.
+	- Output ROC and PR curves from the leave-one-patient-out CV run.<br/>

 # How to use: recreating paper figures